Testimonials from parents of former CELP Program students

 – Stew McWade

 Please see the “applying” part of this website for details on the application procedure.
-All parents of successful CELP and Headwaters applicants will be emailed an invitation to a mandatory meeting in June.
-At this time, parents and students will view a slide show about the semester, receive a list of important dates, a list of clothing for the wilderness trips, and will fill out permission forms for the semester.
+All parents of successful CELP and applicants will be emailed an invitation to a mandatory meeting in June.
+At this time, parents and students will view a slide show about the semester, receive a list of important dates, a list of clothing for trips, and will fill out permission forms for the semester.
 This also gives us a chance to answer questions you may have.

 All CELP teachers are employed by the Upper Grand District School board through Centennial Collegiate.

-Joel Barr’s formal education is a Master’s degree in Canadian Native history and 15 years of incredible teaching and coaching memories at CCVI.
+Joel Barr’s formal education is a Master’s degree in Canadian Native history and many years of incredible teaching and coaching memories at CCVI.
 With his return to CELP in 2010 (having taught a semester with Mike in 1996 and winter tripped for years with the program), Joel is returning to the roots of his childhood spent tagging along with a zoologist father in a cedar strip canoe in Algonquin park.
 Merging this connection to the natural world with a love for hands-on teaching he is excited to create young leaders to challenge society’s social and environmental issues.
-Joel has his Wilderness First Aid, Orca Tripping Level 3, and NLS certificates and is keen to use his CAN-BIKE training to get students using this incredible form of alternative transportation.
+Joel has his Wilderness First Aid, ORCKA Tripping Level 3, and NLS certificates and is keen to use his CAN-BIKE training to get students using this incredible form of alternative transportation.